After a year away during the pandemic, a church comes together for Easter tradition

 “Just being around family is really good,” said Battle, who also was joined by her husband, Jeremiah.
 “It’s just nothing like the feeling of being in person.
 Just actually being able to be involved, being able to enjoy the service — there’s nothing like it.”

-Trent’s sermon — which included a retelling of Jesus Christ’s resurrection — was accompanied by music, “a vital part of our worship as an African American Baptist church,” he said.
+Trent’s sermon — which included a retelling of Jesus’ resurrection — was accompanied by music, “a vital part of our worship as an African American Baptist church,” he said.
 Two keyboards, drums and a saxophone punctuated the sermon and led the congregation through hymns.

 The crowd rejoiced — clapping, stomping, whistling and shouting — as the white-and-purple-robed choir crooned their rendition of “His Blood Still Works.”